 - a.
-Hiring new officers, which includes filling existing officer vacancies that are no longer funded in your agency's budget.
-All officers hired under this category must be military veterans.
-Under this program, a military veteran is defined as an individual who has served on active duty at any time in the armed forces for a period of more than 180 consecutive days, any part of which occurred on or after September 11, 2001, and who has been discharged or released from active duty in the armed forces under honorable conditions; - b.
+Hiring new officers, which includes filling existing officer vacancies that are no longer funded in your agency's budget; - b.
 Rehiring officers laid off by any jurisdiction as a result of state, local, or Bureau of Indian Affairs (BIA) budget cuts; and/or - c.
 Rehiring officers who were, at the time of grant application, scheduled to be laid off (by your jurisdiction) on a specific future date as a result of state, local, or BIA budget cuts.